sanyuan0704/island.js/docs/en/guide/islands-arch.md

 }
 ```

-You only need to add a `__island` prop to the component when you use it, and then the component will automatically be identified as a island component.Island.js will only inject the client script of island components as well as their props when they are rendered on the client.
+You only need to add a `__island` prop to the component when you use it, and then the component will automatically be identified as an island component.
+Island.js will only inject the client script of island components as well as their props when they are rendered on the client.

 ### Internal Implement

-**1. Server runtime**.The server runtime is responsible for the server-side rendering of the islands, and it is also the core of the islands architecture.The main task of the server runtime is to collect the islands information in `renderToString` process.
+**1. Server runtime**.The server runtime is responsible for the server-side rendering of the islands, and it is also the core of the islands architecture.
+The main task of the server runtime is to collect the islands information in `renderToString` process.

 In `Island.js`, it hijack the react/jsx-runtime's jsx function and collect the islands information when `__island` prop is found in the component.

-**2. Build time**.The build time is responsible for generating the client script of the islands and injecting it into the html.In build time, Island.js will generate three bundle:
+**2. Build time**.
+The build time is responsible for generating the client script of the islands and injecting it into the html.
+In build time, Island.js will generate three bundle:

 - Server bundle, for rendering to html string in server.
 - Client hydration bundle, for hydrating the islands in client.
-- Islands bundle, for registering the islands components and props on window object.
+- Islands bundle, for registering the islands components and props on `window` object.

-Island.js will combine all island components into a virtual module and bundle them.In the virtual module, all of the island components will be hang on `window` object.So in client hydration bundle, we can get the island components from `window` object and hydrate them separately.
+Island.js will combine all island components into a virtual module and bundle them.
+In the virtual module, all of the island components will be hang on `window` object.
+So in client hydration bundle, we can get the island components from `window` object and hydrate them separately.

-**3. Client runtime**.The client runtime is responsible for hydrating the islands in browser to make them interactive.
+**3. Client runtime**.
+The client runtime is responsible for hydrating the islands in browser to make them interactive.

 There are the some relevant code in repository: